-- ► Tolerance for center 2nd axis Q280: Permissible position deviation in the minor axis of the working plane.
-Input range 0 to 99999.9999 - ▶ Measuring log Q281: Define whether the TNC should create a measuring log: - 0: Do not create a measuring log - 1: Create a measuring log: The TNC saves the log file TCHPR421.TXT as standard in the directory TNC:\. - 2: Interrupt program run and output measuring log to the TNC screen.
-Resume program run with NC Start. - ▶ PGM stop if tolerance error Q309: Definition of whether in the event of a violation of tolerance limits the TNC is to interrupt program run and output an error message: - 0: Do not interrupt program run, do not output an error message - 1: Interrupt program run and output an error message - ► Tool for monitoring Q330: Definition of whether the TNC is to monitor the tool (See "Tool monitoring").
-Input range 0 to 32767.9, alternatively tool name with maximum of 16 characters - 0: Monitoring inactive - >0: Tool number in the tool table TOOL.T - ▶ No. of measuring points (4/3) Q423: Specify whether the TNC should measure the stud with 4 or 3 probing points: - 4: Use 4 measuring points (default setting) - 3: Use 3 measuring points - ▶ Type of traverse?
+- ▶ Measuring log Q281: Define whether the TNC should create a measuring log: - 0: Do not create a measuring log - 1: Create a measuring log: The TNC saves the log file TCHPR421.TXT as standard in the directory TNC:\. - 2: Interrupt program run and output measuring log to the TNC screen.
+Resume program run with NC Start - ▶ PGM stop if tolerance error Q309: Definition of whether in the event of a violation of tolerance limits the TNC is to interrupt program run and output an error message: - 0: Do not interrupt program run, do not output an error message - 1: Interrupt program run and output an error message - ▶ Tool for monitoring Q330: Definition of whether the TNC is to monitor the tool (see "Tool monitoring", page 378).
+Input range 0 to 32767.9, alternatively tool name with maximum of 16 characters - 0: Monitoring inactive - > 0: Tool number in the tool table TOOL.T - ▶ No. of measuring points (4/3) Q423: Specify whether the TNC should measure the stud with 4 or 3 probing points: - 4: Use 4 measuring points (default setting) - 3: Use 3 measuring points - ▶ Type of traverse?
 Line=0/Arc=1 Q365: Definition of the path function with which the tool is to move between the measuring points if "traverse to clearance height" (Q301=1) is active: - 0: Move in a straight line between machining operations - 1: Move in a circular arc on the pitch circle diameter between machining operations